-- A relevant child is a young person aged 16 or 17 who was an 'eligible child' but is no longer looked after. - Additional relevant children: - o Detained, or in hospital on 16th birthday, and - Looked after for at least 13 weeks which began after they reached age 14 and looked after at point of being detained, or entering hospital. - In calculating the 13 weeks no account is taken of pre-planned short breaks amounting to no more than 4 weeks and where a child returns to their parent, or someone with parental responsibility. - A child who has lived with someone who has parental responsibility or a residence order (or, from 22 April, a child arrangements order) for a continuous period of 6 months or more, and has ceased to be looked after (whether that period commenced before or after they ceased to be looked after) is not deemed a Relevant child (but is deemed a qualifying child).
+A 'relevant child' is a young person aged 16 or 17 who was an 'eligible child' but is no longer looked after.
+A child who is detained, or in hospital on their 16th birthday, and looked after for at least 13 weeks which began after they reached age 14 and is looked after at the point of being detained, or entering hospital is also a relevant child.
+As above, in calculating the 13 weeks, both pre-planned short breaks amounting to less than 4 weeks and cases where children return to their parents or someone with parental responsibility are excluded.

-If the above arrangement breaks down and the child ceases to live with the person concerned, the child becomes a relevant child.
+A child who has lived with someone who has parental responsibility or a residence order (or, from 22 April 2014, a child arrangements order) ceases to be a 'relevant child' if they return home for a continuous period of 6 months or more and has ceased to be looked after (whether that period commenced before or after they ceased to be looked after).
+In this case, Local Authorities should include this young person in their OC3 return, but they should be recorded with 'in touch' code of 'RHOM' -Young person returned to live with parents or someone with parental responsibility for a continuous period of 6 months or more.
+However, if this arrangement then breaks down and the young person ceases to live with the person concerned, he/she once again becomes a 'relevant child'.